plasma4/LittleExport/README.md

 - Cache Storage
 - Session Storage

-LittleExport uses streaming when available, and includes customizable URL-Keyed Persistence prevention.
+LittleExport uses streaming when available, and includes URL-Keyed Persistence prevention instructions below.
 You can also run a JS bookmarklet or paste LittleExport (in `main.js`) into inspector to export data from it as well.

 ## Usage and building
 Use `little-export.min.js`.
 To build the minified code, use [JSCompress](https://jscompress.com/) (which uses `UglifyJS` 3 and `babel-minify`).